shanep-web/shanep-web.github.io/_lessons/lesson20.md

 ### Delete your Function

-If you are done working with the example function, delete it.
-You can also delete the log group that stores the function's logs, and the execution role that the console created.

 1. Open the [Functions page](https://console.aws.amazon.com/lambda/home#/functions) of the Lambda console.
-2. Choose a function.
+2. Choose YOUR function.
 3. Choose **Actions**, **Delete**.
 4. In the **Delete function** dialog box, choose **Delete**.
+5. Got back to step one and try again 😊

-## Task 6 -  Add Files (10pts)
+## Task 6 -  Add Files (5pts)

-For this lab you need to check in the completed index.html file that you created that has the AWS lambda function URL updated and the index.js file that you created when setting up the AWS CLI portion.
-The point of this assignment was to get everything setup and working, adding both files to your repository just confirms to your instructor that you did in fact work through the process and everything is working.
-I am not grading the content of either the index.html or index.js just that they are present and not empty.
+For this lab you need to check in the completed index.html file that you created that has the AWS lambda function URL and all the other files that you updated when configuring your code.

 ## Task 7 - Flipgrid (35pts)

+Most of this lab was just configuring everything, so the majority of your grade will be you showing off everything working in a video.
 Once you have everything ready create a video using flipgrid!

 - [How to record your screen](https://help.flip.com/hc/en-us/articles/360045940833-Screen-Recording-How-to-record-your-screen-using-the-Flipgrid-camera)
 - [Flipgrid topic]({{site.data.semester-info.flip[page.slug]}})